trislett/ProArt-P16-Fedora-KDE-Plasma/README.md

 # ProArt-P16-Fedora-KDE-Plasma
 Issues/fixes getting linux to work on the Asus ProArt P16

-After the steps below, almost everything works.
-I haven't done exhaustive testing with battery life.
-You'll have the most issues with the graphics drivers.
-HDR works, I had no issues with HDMI output, and hybrid gpu settings also works.
-In general, I think the ProArt P16 is an amazing linux device with very few compromises.
+Following the steps below, nearly every feature works out of the box on Fedora KDE Plasma 42.
+I haven’t done extensive battery‐life testing yet.
+The primary issues were related to the graphics.
+However, HDR output functions flawlessly, HDMI output works without any issues, and the hybrid GPU switching is supported.
+Overall, the ProArt P16 is an excellent Linux device with very few compromises.

 Warning: A lot of this is from my bash history.
 I will try to make is as reproducible as possible.
 Of course, run sudo dnf update when necessary.